 Chromosomal abnormalities in leukemia cells can be identified in approximately 70 percent to 80 percent of children and teens with AML.
 These abnormalities can be "numerical" or "structural."
-A "numerical abnormality" is when there is a different number of chromosomes in the cells than is usually found.
+A numerical abnormality is when there is a different number of chromosomes in the cells than is usually found.
 For example, instead of the typical 46 chromosomes in each cell of the body, there may be 45 or 47 chromosomes.
-A "structural abnormality" occurs when the chromosome's structure has been altered in one of several ways including:
+A structural abnormality occurs when the chromosome's structure has been altered in one of several ways including:

-- Translocation, which occurs when a piece of one chromosome breaks off and attaches to another chromosome.
-Sometimes pieces from two different chromosomes trade places with each other. - Inversion, which occurs when a part of a chromosome breaks off, turns upside down and then reattaches in that position. - Deletion, which occurs when a part of the chromosome is missing. - Duplication, which occurs when part of the chromosome is copied too many times, resulting in extra genetic material.
+- Translocation, when a piece of one chromosome breaks off and attaches to another chromosome.
+Sometimes pieces from two different chromosomes trade places with each other. - Inversion, when a part of a chromosome breaks off, turns upside down and then reattaches in that position.

+- O Deletion, when a part of the chromosome is missing. - Duplication, when part of the chromosome is copied too many times, resulting in extra genetic material.